Large search effort underway in Caln Township for possible downed paraglider

 CALN TOWNSHIP, Pennsylvania (WPVI) -- A large search effort is underway from the air and on the ground near a wooded area of Caln Township, Chester County for a possible downed paraglider on Monday night.

-According to the Chester County Dept of Emergency Services, emergency crews are in the area of Brandywine Hospital searching for the possible missing person.
+According to the Chester County Department of Emergency Services, emergency crews are searching for the missing person in the area of the Brandywine Hospital.
 So far, no one has been found.

 Chopper 6 was overhead as crews scoured the dark wooded area and nearby field with flashlights.